strapi/documentation/docusaurus/docs/dev-docs/api/document.md

 A document in Strapi v5 contains all the variations of a unique piece of content.

+A single type contains a unique document, and a collection type can contain several documents.

 ![](/img/assets/apis/document.png)

 - A document can have a `published` version and a `draft` **version**.